PG&E Corporation

 Scan Results

 Daily timeframePG&E Corporation, through its subsidiary, Pacific Gas and Electric Company, engages in the sale and delivery of electricity and natural gas to customers in northern and central California, the United.
-Valued at $35.87B, PCG is a large-cap name in its sector.
+With a market capitalization of $38.14B, it sits in large-cap territory.
 It generates electricity using nuclear, hydroelectric, fossil fuel-fired, fuel cells, and photovoltaic sources.

 Market Cap